Pressio/pressio-hyperreduction/README.md

 - Interested in the QR factorizaton?
   - Look at the [demo](https://github.com/Pressio/pressio-tools/blob/master/demos/qr.py).
-  - Run it with: `mpirun -n 4 python3 qr.py`
+  - To run it: `cd demos; mpirun -n 4 python3 qr.py`

 - Interested in the SVD functionality?
   - Look at the [demo](https://github.com/Pressio/pressio-tools/blob/master/demos/svd.py).
-  - Run it with: `mpirun -n 4 python3 svd.py`
+  - To run it: `cd demos; mpirun -n 4 python3 svd.py`

 # Questions?
 Find us on Slack: https://pressioteam.slack.com or open an issue on [github](https://github.com/Pressio/pressio-tools).